 The crux of the first part of the film is the fact that Markie Trattman has previously robbed one of his own poker games, and everyone thinks that he seems to have done it again.
 Pitt dismisses the fact and states that he should be killed anyway, that people needed to be shown that something was happening in order to get the games going again and for people to make money.

 The comparisons with the banking crisis around which the film is set is perfectly attuned to this idea, if a little heavy handed.
-Dominik interlaces his scenes with clips and sound bites from speeches made by then-presidential nominee Barack Obama and then-incumbent George Bush Jr., we are forced to make the connection with the world at large.
+Dominik interlaces his scenes with clips and sound bites from speeches made by then-presidential nominee Barack Obama and then-incumbent George Walker Bush, we are forced to make the connection with the world at large.

 It’s the only way that the film falls down, where Dominik seems capable of much more subtlety than here.
 The piece-de-resistance however is Cogan’s final speech, set to the backdrop of Obama’s victory speech, we see true cynicism and anger from him.
 It’s a perfect summation of the film’s feel and the message behind it and a great way to finish a brilliant piece of work.